thanks for voting :)

 Mass Spectrometry Laboratory Manager – I run two mass spectrometers and help other scientists do experiments on them

 University of Edinburgh

-Favourite thing to do in science Helping other people.
+Favourite thing to do in my job Helping other people.
 Writing computer programs that save people time.
 Talking about science to anybody.

 I use big expensive mass spectrometers to help other scientists fight cancer